-Nasi goreng: I might venture to say that nasi goreng is the main Indonesian dish, found in both simple stalls on the street as well as in trendy restaurants.
-It is a fried rice with a more sweet and consistent soy sauce than the common (called kecap manis), vegetables and egg.
-It is served with acar – an Indonesian preserve with cucumber, onion and carrot – and you can find variations of the dish with the inclusion of red meat, chicken and seafood.
+Nasi goreng: I might venture to say that nasi goreng is the main food in Indonesia, found in both simple stalls on the street as well as in trendy restaurants.
+It is fried rice with a more sweet and consistent soy sauce than the common (called kecap manis), vegetables, and egg.
+It is served with acar – an Indonesian preserve with cucumber, onion, and carrot – and you can find variations of the dish with the inclusion of red meat, chicken, and seafood.

-Soto ayam: a chicken soup with very fine rice noodles, full of flavors and made with unique ingredients, the most striking being lemongrass, ginger, saffron and daun salam (known as Indonesian bay leaf).
+Soto ayam: a bowl of chicken soup with very fine rice noodles, full of flavors and made with unique ingredients, the most striking being lemongrass, ginger, saffron, and daun salam (known as Indonesian bay leaf).
 It can be served with white rice.

-Sop buntut: an oxtail soup (in which the oxtail pieces can be either fried, grilled or boiled) with liquid base enriched with seasonings such as nutmeg, cloves and pepper, served with vegetables like potatoes, carrots, tomatoes and celery.
+Sop buntut: an oxtail soup (in which the oxtail pieces can be either fried, grilled, or boiled) with a liquid base enriched with seasonings such as nutmeg, cloves, and pepper, served with vegetables like potatoes, carrots, tomatoes, and celery.
 To add even more flavor, put a few drops of lime on top and add as much sambal as you wish.

-Beef rendang: beef pieces cooked for hours in a sauce with coconut milk and spices – a mixture of lemongrass, turmeric, ginger and pepper – until the sauce is completely dry and the meat is so soft you don’t need a knife.
+Beef rendang: another popular Indonesian food, beef rendang consists in beef pieces cooked for hours in a sauce with coconut milk and spices – a mixture of lemongrass, turmeric, ginger, and pepper – until the sauce is completely dry and the meat is so soft you don’t need a knife.
 (In Indonesia, many people use their hands to eat, and when they need something to cut, they use only the spoon).

-Soto betawi: a soup from Jakarta, capital of Indonesia, made with beef and a broth with coconut milk (can be accompanied with white rice).
+Soto Betawi: a soup from Jakarta, the capital of Indonesia, made with beef and a broth with coconut milk (can be accompanied with white rice).